 Why buy a cordless vacuum cleaner?

 Cordless vacuum cleaners are a great idea.
-While most aren’t as powerful as corded vacuum cleaners, cordless vacuum cleaners are hugely useful and convenient.
+While most aren’t as powerful as corded vacuum cleaners, cutting the wire is hugely useful and convenient.
 They let you clean in a completely different way.
 Instead of doing a big clean every week or so, it’s easy to get a cordless machine out to do quick spot cleans whenever you need.

 Not being tethered to a socket means cleaning takes less time, too.
-That means less back bending, and cordless vacuums are lighter, so they’re a good option if you have a bad back.
+That means less back bending, plus cordless vacuums are lighter too, so they’re a good option if you have a bad back.
 They’re typically easier to use on stairs and most are great to use in cars, making them even more versatile.

 Top scoring best cordless vacuum cleaners in this round-up

 Bosch BCH6PETGB Athlet ProAnimal | Our score: 8/10

 Gtech AirRam mk2 | Our score: 8/10

 Dyson DC59 | Our score: 9/10

 Dyson V6 Fluffy | Our score: 10/10